barth-lab/phenix_with_spades/README.md

-# Phenix with spades demo
+# Phenix with SPaDES demo
-Demo to replicate results from submitted article on combining phenix with spades for improved structure refinement
+Demo to replicate the method from the submitted article on combining Phenix with SPaDES for improved structure refinement.

 ###